mmbman/Katagiri/1984-01-21-Blue-Cliff-Record-Case-52-Talk-1.md

 ### Summary

 Katagiri Roshi discusses stone bridges, single log bridges, and bridges that let everything cross.
-Related to this, he comments on Zen Master Dōgen’s *Yuibutsu yobutsu*, “Only Buddha and Buddha”.
+In relation to this, he comments on Zen Master Dōgen’s *Yuibutsu yobutsu*, “Only Buddha and Buddha”.

 ### Transcript